 Modelling user requirements

 During the definition phase, we’ll work on specifying and modelling user requirements into actionable resources that can be used along the whole design and development process.
 We’ll build personas and customer journey maps based on mental models and behavioural patterns and they will lead initial sketches.
 This step in the process is a great opportunity for the team to get a common vision about user requirements and understand the main challenges of the problem we are about to solve.

 Creating usable and convenient solutions

 As a Product/UX Designer this is the phase that I enjoy the most.
-During the design we start to ideate and visualise possible solutions to users problems, Designing at different levels of fidelity is a great way to move from a cheap questionable and explorative proposition toward a testable interactive demonstration of what final product could be.
-Communicating each design and its purpose it’s essential for an effective implementation.
+During the design we start to ideate and visualise possible solutions to users problems, Designing at different levels of fidelity is a great way to move from a cheap questionable and explorative proposition toward a testable interactive demonstration of what the final product could be.
+Communicating each design and its purpose it’s essential for effective implementation.
 We’ll create Design Systems and Patterns to explain the grammar of the interaction design.

 Getting things done and evaluated against requirements

 Innovation is not achieved if we don’t get things done and proved.
 During the build stage, we are involved to support and clarify any ambiguity about the solution.
 User story mapping will help us to define a product strategy that ensures the creation of a Minimum Lovable Product.
 Usability testing is key to validate the solution and discover issues and opportunities.
 All of these seasoned with relevant metrics we’ll guide the product toward the next iteration.